You should make this Easy Fig Ginger Jam. This recipe is easier to make than you think!

 Fig jams are usually made with honey and sugar.
 But I wanted to see if I could reduce the sugar and calories.

 Sugar substitutes: First thing I did to reduce the sugar and calories was to use a powdered monk fruit sweetener.

-To substitute for the honey, I used Agave in the Raw.
-Any agave would work, but you can still use honey if you wish.
+Honey substitute: To substitute for the honey, I used agave.
+Any type of agave (raw, light, dark, etc.) would work, but you can still use honey if you wish.

-There’s no need to worry about the fresh fig jam recipe not setting up because you didn’t use real sugar or honey.
-It thickened up perfectly!
+Don’t worry about about the fresh fig jam recipe not setting up because you didn’t use real sugar or honey.